 This 1997 feature by the German director of the rocket-fueled international hit Run Lola Run finally got a US release in 2000, but those expecting to see the later film's energy, spirit or brief length will be disappointed by Wintersleepers.
 Which isn't to say that this is a boring or worthless film.
 However, it is far more meditative and, I… read more!

 A year after receiving incredible buzz at the 2015 Sundance Film Festival, Robert Eggers' first feature hits US movie theaters, and proves to be an imperfect but wholly self-assured horror/art film hybrid.
 The events of The Witch unfold in New England sometime in the early 1600s.
 A family of English pilgrims is banished from a Puritan plantation in the opening scene, owing to the father's "prideful… read more!

-There are lots of reasons why I should not have liked The Wolf of Wall Street: It's three hours long.
-As it's an anecdote-heavy memoir of debauched Wall Street swindler Jordan Belfort that plays over the course of ten years, there's no strong dramatic storyline.
-It's filled with lengthy scenes of actors screwing around, yelling a lot and often pretending… read more!
+There are lots of reasons why I should not have liked The Wolf of Wall Street.
+For starters, it's three hours long.
+And as it's an anecdote-heavy memoir of debauched Wall Street swindler Jordan Belfort that plays out over the course of ten years, there's no strong dramatic storyline.
+It's filled with lengthy scenes of actors screwing around, yelling a lot… read more!

 In 1984, Joel and Ethan Coen made their auspicious debut with the mean, dirty noir Blood Simple, set in rural Texas.
 Newcomer (and eventual Coen regular/spouse) Frances McDormand played the abused wife of a rich bar owner (Dan Hedaya), who finds love in the arms of her husband's employee (John Getz).
 The husband hires a sleazy private detective (the great… read more!